Zoom Student Guide

 2. Once you have joined, you can access room-specific controls similar to what you can access in the main session.

-3. If you need assistance in the breakout room, click Ask for Help in the toolbar or use the chat to let your instructor know.
+3. If you need assistance in the breakout room, click Ask for help in the toolbar or use the chat to let your instructor know.
 If you do not see this option, you may need to click More first.

 4. You can leave the breakout room at any time and return to the main session.
-Click Leave Room, then select Leave Breakout Room.
+Click Leave room, then select Leave breakout room.

 5. If your instructor ends the breakout room for you, you will be given the option to return to the main session immediately or after a short countdown.